Calmcat1/RRE/README.md

 # RRE
-This is the site for resultsracingke, development ongoing
+This is the backend for resultsracingke, development ongoing